quantum-bitss/quantum-bitss.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Nanjun Zhou.
-I'm a master student from [CSE](https://cse.hkust.edu.hk/), [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
+I'm a master student from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
 Previously, I earned my bachelor degree from [School of Computer Science & Engineering](https://www2.scut.edu.cn/cs/), [South China University of Technology](https://www.scut.edu.cn/new/), majoring in Computer Science.
 I was honored to be supervised by [Prof. Li Liu](https://liliu-avril.github.io/) from [AI Thrust](https://ait.hkust-gz.edu.cn/), HKUST (Guangzhou) and [Prof. Tong Zhang](http://dsail.vip/TeamMember.html) from [DSAIL](http://www.dsail.vip/), South China University of Technology during my bachelor study.

 My current research interest focuses on **Trustworthy Machine Learning**, particularly on **Backdoor Learning**.
 I'm interested in security issues across all domains of AI, including **LLM agent**, Diffusion Model, Audio and Computer Vision.

 # 🔥 News

 - [2025.09] 🚀🚀 BackdoorDM is accepted by [NeurIPS 2025](https://neurips.cc/Conferences/2025/CallForDatasetsBenchmarks)!
-- [2025.08] I join Responsible AI group, ZJU as a research intern, focusing on Agent Security.
+- [2025.08] I officially join Responsible AI group, ZJU as a research intern, focusing on Agent Security.
-- [2025.07] 🎉🎉 I graduate from SCUT!
+- [2025.07] 🎓📜 I graduate from SCUT.
 - [2025.02] Our latest work [BackdoorDM](https://arxiv.org/abs/2502.11798) on Diffusion Backdoor has been released on ArXiv.
 Our code is available [here](https://github.com/linweiii/BackdoorDM).
 - [2024.12] 🎉🎉 My first academic work on audio backdoor defense was accepted by [ICASSP 2025](https://2025.ieeeicassp.org/).
 Thanks to the support of Weilin and Prof. Liu!
 - [2024.12] I complete my Software Development Internship at ZTE Corporation.
 Thanks to all my mentors and co-workers!